 – WASLI (The World Association of Sign Language Interpreters (WASLI) is an international non-profit organisation that works towards enhancing the profession of Sign Language interpreting worldwide)

 We here at terptree hope you have found this information useful and insightful.
-If would like to learn more about EFSLI you can visit their website here – http://efsli.org/
+If you would like to learn more about EFSLI, you can visit their website here – http://efsli.org/

 Have a great day, and until next time! 🙂